aljokha/murshid-capstone/WRITEUP.md

 answer still returned successfully: True
 ```

-Two attempts, no error surfaced, and the answer still returned.
-No retry code
+Two attempts, no error surfaced, no retry code of our own, and no
-of my own, and no `time.sleep()` loop.
+`time.sleep()` loop.

-The simulated failure proves the mechanism is wired up.
-A **real** transient
+**The simulated failure proves the mechanism.
+A real one proved it was needed —
-failure proved it was needed.
-During a normal run the two-source branch hit:
+and that we had it wrong three times.**

+Groq's free tier allows 8,000 tokens per minute per model, and a full run
+exceeds it:

 ```
-RateLimitError: Error code: 429 - Rate limit reached for model `openai/gpt-oss-120b` ... service tier `on_demand` on tokens per minute (TPM):
+RateLimitError: Error code: 429 - Rate limit reached for model `openai/gpt-oss-120b` ... on tokens per minute (TPM): Limit 8000, Used 7307, Requested 866.
-Limit 8000, Used 6676, Requested 1520.
-Please try again in 1.47s.
+Please try again in 1.297499999s.
 ```

-Nothing was wrong with the request — Groq's free tier allows 8,000 tokens per
-minute and the `both` branch is the heaviest call, because it feeds both
-corpora into one prompt.
-Two things were wrong with my design, though.
-The
+Three separate mistakes surfaced through that one error:

-`RetryPolicy` was attached only to `retrieve_one`, a local vector search that
+1. **The policy was on the wrong task.** It was attached to `retrieve_one`, a
-can never rate-limit, while `synthesize` — the call that actually hits the
+   local vector search that can never rate-limit, while `synthesize` — which
+   actually calls the provider — had none.
+We fixed `synthesize`, and the next
+   429 came from `classify`, which also had none.
+We were patching whichever
+   task failed last instead of stating the rule.
+The rule is: *a provider call
+   gets the policy.* Applying it uniformly ended the problem.
-provider — had none.
-And LangGraph's default `retry_on` does not cover provider
+2. **`retry_on` did not cover the error.** LangGraph's default `retry_on` does
-SDK exceptions, so even an attached policy would have skipped `RateLimitError`
+   not include provider SDK exceptions, so even an attached policy would have
-silently.
-Both are fixed: the transient exception types are named explicitly,
+   skipped `RateLimitError` silently.
+The transient types are now named
-the policy backs off 2s → 4s → 8s → 16s to ride out a per-minute window, and
+   explicitly in a `TRANSIENT` tuple.
+3. **The backoff was too short to ever work.** Our first schedule was 2s → 4s →
+   8s → 16s: 30 seconds total across five attempts.
+The TPM limit is a
+   **60-second** window, so the policy gave up while still inside the window it
+   was waiting on.
+It is now 5s → 10s → 20s → 40s → 45s across six attempts,
+   which crosses a window boundary.
+A retry policy that cannot outlast the thing
+   it retries against is decoration.

-retrieved context is capped per source to keep the request under the cap.
+We also capped retrieved context at 1,800 characters per source, since the
+two-source branch concatenates two of them.

-**LLM-recoverable — loop back with the error in context.** This is where the
+### LLM-recoverable — loop back with the error in context

-project's most interesting failures happened, and both were real, not simulated.
+Two real failures, neither simulated.

-*First failure.* The router returned a tool call with an invented key name:
+**First**, the router returned a tool call with an invented key name:

 ```
 "parameters for tool MurshidRoute did not match schema: